chatforia/chatforia/README.md

 # SimpleChatter
-SimpleChatter is Simple chat app which you can use to connect with your friends and family.
-It is written in python and .
+SimpleChatter is a Simple chat app that you can use to connect with your friends and family.
+It is written in python and C.